-Enduro bikes for kids aren’t a new category of mountain bikes – they’re just kids’ bikes suitable for technical trails as well as climbing.
+Thus, enduro bikes for kids aren’t a separate category of mountain bikes.
+In contrast, they’re just kids’ bikes suitable for technical downhill trails as well as climbing.
 An adult “enduro bike” is typically a full suspension bike with medium travel.
-The same applies for kids’ enduro bikes, but because children weigh less, many of these bikes can be used as kids’ downhill bikes.
-Next, the term “enduro” technically refers to a race format, not a bike type.
-Enduro races are multi-stage races that take place over 1-2 days.
-Only the descents are timed so racing uphill is not a necessity unless your kid needs to make a cut-off time for transitioning between stages.
-You can see even more kids’ mountain bikes by visiting our online bike index.
+The same applies for kids’ enduro bikes.
+However, because children weigh less, many of these bikes can also be used as kids’ downhill mountain bikes.

 Trailcraft Maxwell 24